nbittich/adana/README.md

 You can override this by providing a path when starting the repl (e.g: `adana -slp /tmp`).

-If the path is a directory, it will try to build it using `cargo`, so you need to have rust installed on your machine.
+If the path is a directory, it will try to build it using `cargo`, so you need to have Rust installed on your machine.

 If it is an `.so` file, it will automatically load it.